alexxevans/aion_2d_mot_simulation/README.md

 # aion_2d_mot_simulation

-AI Model of 2D+ Magneto-Optical Trap
+AI Model of the 2D+ Magneto-Optical Trap used in AION

 The model consists of: